 Device Name: Name of the Horus unit.
-This name will be broadcast across the network and will be seen in applications such as the MT Discovery tool.
-The Horus unit name can be changed from the Web control access Network page (see section below for all details)

-IP Settings: Manual: Type IP address using box selection and the - or + buttons mechanism (address range 169.254.xx.xx if no DHCP server is present)
+This name will be broadcast across the network and will be seen in applications such as the MT Discovery tool or ANEMAN.
+The Horus unit name can be changed from the Web control access Network page (see section below for all details) IP Settings: Manual : Type IP address using box selection and the - or + buttons Auto : The IP address will be automatically attributed using ZeroConf/Auto-IP mechanism (address range 169.254.xx.xx if no DHCP server is present) Address: Set the IP Address for the Horus unit by using box selection and the - or + buttons (Available only with IP Settings = Manual)